Qww57/Banana/README.md

 # Not sure what it will be yet.

-But hopefully it should be something nice.
+But hopefully it should be something nice (and useful).